UniqueLogic/onlyfans-downloader/README.md

 # Free Onlyfans Media Downloader

-Use [Anyloader](https://anyloader.com/) to effortlessly save photos and videos from your [OnlyFans](https://onlyfans.com) account.
-This tool allows hassle-free bulk downloads of media from OnlyFans posts, profiles, and chats with just one click.
+Use [Anyloader](https://anyloader.com/) to download photos and videos from your [OnlyFans](https://onlyfans.com) account.
+This chrome extension allows bulk downloading of media from OnlyFans posts, profiles, and chats with just one click.

 ![Onlyfans downloader](https://github.com/user-attachments/assets/5d12fb4d-7925-4658-9daa-62f48b6fd106)